Gwardii/Swarm-of-Mobile-Robots/Camera/README.md

 ### How to get IP of your RPI?
 To use your RPI only with your computer you need to get IP of your RPI.
 You can connect monitor, mouse and keyboard, login and get IP with comand "ifconfig", also if you enabled VNC IP will be shown if you click on VNC icon in right up corner.
-But these methods are not really usefull if you want to connect to new wifi or you just don't have monitor and mouse and keyboard with you.\
+But these methods are not really usefull, if you want to connect to new wifi or you just don't have monitor and mouse and keyboard with you.\
 <br/>
 So instead, you want to connect with your raspberrypi with ethernet cable and next connect with SSH to your RPI.\